Most people know that orange juice contains Vitamin C, but what else does drinking it do for your health?

 Drinking orange juice has many of the same nutritional benefits as eating an orange, according to Amanda A. Kostro Miller, an RD/LDN who serves on the Fitter Living advisory board.
 She also mentions that some commercial brands supplement their juice with additional nutrients.

 “Orange juice is high in vitamin C (1 cup or 8 ounces contains roughly 67 percent of the daily recommended dietary requirement for adults), folate, potassium, and a tiny amount of magnesium,” says Andres Ayesta, creator of Vive Nutrition (MS, RD, LD, CSCS, CSSD).

-Fun tidbit for vegans and vegetarians: according to Kane, vitamin C can help your body absorb non-heme iron, which is a kind of iron found in plants and is more difficult to absorb than heme iron found in animals products.
+Fun tidbit for vegans and vegetarians: according to Kane, vitamin C can help your body absorb non-heme iron, a kind of iron found in plants and is more difficult to absorb than iron found in animal products.

-That’s why Kane recommends a splash of orange juice in your smoothie since it can aid in the absorption of iron from foods like spinach, almonds, and seeds.
+That’s why Kane recommends a splash of orange juice in your smoothie since it can aid in iron absorption from foods like spinach, almonds, and seeds.

 Remember how your mother always told you to drink orange juice to keep a cold at bay?
 Well, it appears that this age-old cure holds some reality.